 Because the Settings and SysUI apps are outside the scope of the CellBroadcast module, you must implement your changes in the SystemUI or the Settings app to provide end-to-end support.
 For a reference implementation, refer to the CellBroadcastService Settings app.

-While you can't directly modify the source code of the CellBroadcast module,
+You can't directly modify the source code of the CellBroadcast module, but you

-to enable (or disable).
-For example, you can customize the color of
+(for example, you can customize the color of notifications and

 Android 11 includes a legacy CellBroadcast app, which is a mechanism to preserve and migrate app data (including user settings and emergency alert histories) for devices upgrading to the CellBroadcast module.
 Android implementations that use the CellBroadcast module should include the legacy CellBroadcast app in their build for data migration.
 If your implementation use a custom CellBroadcast solution, you should define a CellBroadcastContentProvider APK to preserve data (you can safely remove the legacy cell broadcast APK in a subsequent release).